 In 1919, Mr R.N.
-Patterson became Headteacher and acquired Cheadle House, which was an old military hospital during the war.
+Patterson became Headteacher and acquired Cheadle House, which had been an old military hospital during the war.

 In 1933, the 5thCheadle Scout Group was started and flourished.

-In January 1936, the boys reassembled at Ramillies Hall where an adjacent playing field was purchased, which the school still owns and is used today.
+In January 1936, the boys reassembled at Ramillies Hall where an adjacent playing field was purchased, which is used today.

 In 1946, the year after the Second World War had ended R.N Patterson retired from teaching.
 The headship of Ramillies Hall School was handed over to his son “Captain” Kenneth Patterson (CKMP), who shared the role with Mr Desmond Clements (Clem).

 CKMP and Clem worked together running the school for 33 years.
 CKMP oversaw the running of the school and taught French, while Clem organised the timetables and taught Classics and Maths.